fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 Using Dvorak would require small changes to some symbol key positions since quotes would end up on the left pinky instead of thumb keys.
 Or Quotes could keep their Kolibri positions on the thumb keys and the left pinky gets ';:' instead.

 Native support for other languages would require tweaks to the base and symbol layers.
 ISO keyboard layouts have one more key.
-To fit that, one key would need to move to the Nav+Fn layer.
+To fit that, one key would need to move to the Fn layer.

 # Motivation and Concepts